amesar/mlflow-examples/README.md

 Most of the examples use a DecisionTreeRegressor model with the wine quality data set.

-As such, the `pyspark` and `scala_spark` models are isomorphic as they are simply language variants of the same Spark ML model.
+As such, the `sparkml` and `scala_spark` models are isomorphic as they are simply language variants of the same Spark ML model.

 ### Setup
 Before running an experiment